chrisisth/PokemonGo-Automate-Flows/CalcIV auto scanner/readme.md

 3. **End**: You can cancel the flow at any time by pressing the volume up button.
 To stop the flow, you need to manually stop it in the Automate app.

+## CalcIV fast auto scanner

+Please use the Automate input method at start.

 ### Features

 - **Cancel**: You can cancel the flow at any time by pressing the volume up button.